KBurbank/Quarto-Exam-Class/README.md

 quarto add KBurbank/examclass
 ```

-This will install the extension under the `_extensions` subdirectory in your current folder.
+This will install the extension under the `_extensions` subdirectory in your current working directory.

 For more information on installing and using Quarto extensions, see the [Quarto documentation](https://quarto.org/docs/extensions/managing.html).

-## Using
+## Usage

 The easiest way to get started writing an exam is to modify the [minimal template](template.qmd) provided by the extension when you use `quarto use template`.